 As with many traditional ceramic forming processes, and for that matter; 3D printing of materials like metal, as used on systems like Markforged Metal X, will require the use of a carrier.
-The 3DCeram and Nanoe materials, as supplied by 3D Matters in the UK, also require a carrier which contains ceramic particles and is necessary for the printing of ceramics.
+The ceramic and metal materials, as supplied by 3D Matters in the UK, also require a carrier.

-As an example, we conducted the following cycle on some parts;
+As an example, we conducted the following high temperature cycles on parts;

 Finally, parts are cooled to 600°C with a heating rate of 6°C/min and subsequently cooled in a furnace.
 The samples were denoted as S(H), and H = 40, 65, 90, 120, 150, 180 min.

-Debinding and sintering cycles will vary depending on the ceramic or metal material being used.
+Thermal debinding and sintering temperatures and cycles will vary depending on the ceramic or metal material being used.

 With most oxide ceramics it is not necessary to use gases like hydrogen and nitrogen, although there are occasional reasons to do so.
 Processing nitrides, carbides and metals will require sintering under gas to achieve fully dense parts.

-Ramp ups and hold times are proven to influence the intergranular bonding of ceramic/metal particles with a geometry, irrespective of the process used to create the part, and it is more of a factor in 3D printing where parts are built layer by layer making it important to have control of these aspects.
+Ramp ups and hold times are proven to influence the intergranular bonding of ceramic/metal particles within a geometry.
+It is more of a factor in 3D printing where parts are built layer by layer.
+These factors need to be managed.
 For example, it is known that pores decrease in size by approx. 25% with a doubling of a hold time from 30 mins to 60 mins so directly effecting the parts’ porosity.

-The cycle time and temperatures can be run as defaults as supplied or altered to optimise the process for certain applications.
-This is a key feature for users of our technology in an Education or R&D environment so that parameters and their effects can be explored.
-This is in contrast to most systems, for example, the sintering process on the Metal X is a closed system designed to make it easier for users and as a result makes it a prescribed and controlled outcome, without the flexibility to alter the parameters.
+The cycle time and temperatures can be run as defaults as supplied.
+They can also be altered to optimise the process for certain applications.
+Experimenting with the parameters gives different outcome as is a key feature of our technology.
+Especially this is the case in the education and R&D sectors.
+This is in contrast to most systems in the industry.
+For example, the sintering process on the Metal X is a closed system.
+Here, the focus it to make it easier for users to obtain parts in a controlled process with very limited alteration to the parameters.

-The removal of the carrier to obtain dense ceramic and/or metal parts is inevitable due to the removal of it in the debind and sintering process.
-Having parts formed layer by layer leads to a weaker binding force in the Z direction compared to the X and Y direction.
-It is for this reason that the shrinkage rates are different in the Z compared to the X and Y. The great thinking about knowing this is that the shrinkage can be managed so that accurate parts can be obtained.
+The removal of the carrier is necessary to obtain dense ceramic and/or metal parts.
+Therefore , it is inevitable that the loss of the carrier will occur during the debind and sintering process.
 It is typical to expect a shrinkage of approximately 20% but is dependant on the material and cycle profiles.
-As a customer of 3D Matters we will provide the precise details, along with training so that accurately printed parts can be repeatably achieved.
+3D Matters provides training so that accurately printed parts can be repeatably achieved.